 We believe in the Holy Spirit, the Lord, the giver of life, who proceeds from the Father, who with the Father and the Son is worshiped and glorified, who has spoken through the prophets.
 We believe in one holy catholic and apostolic Church.
 We acknowledge one baptism for the forgiveness of sins.
 We look for the resurrection of the dead, and the life of the world to come.
 Amen.

 After each petition, you are invited to add your own prayers aloud or in the silence of your hearts.
+We also invite the online community to unmute themselves and add prayers aloud as the Spirit moves them.

-Let us pray to God: our true mother and father; the eternal Word made flesh in Jesus; and the abiding, eternal and life-giving Spirit.
+Let us pray to God: our true mother and father; the eternal Word made flesh in Jesus; and the abiding, eternal and life-giving Spirit:

 Let us pray for the Church throughout the World.